iarmagnat/evalDWM/readme.md

 - Message reading page

     - Includes an ajax request to delete or mark messages as read and a special display for unread ones

+- add Product

+    - Includes a file upload field (unstyled by lack of time) and a WYSIWYG editor for the product (the image is a kitten as a placeholder as I didn't know hot to do in otherwise)

 ## issues